• Skip to primary navigation

 • Now make small balls out of this dough.
 See that there are no cracks, else it might break while frying.

-• Heat oil in pan.
-Once the oil is hot, in a medium-low flame fry the jamunns till they become golden brown on all the sides.
+• Heat oil in a pan on medium flame.
+Once the oil is hot, on medium-low flame, fry the jamuns till they become golden brown on all the sides.

-• In a bowl add sugar, 2 cups of water, lemon juice and saffron threads and bring it to nice boil in medium flame for about 8 minutes stirring it occasionally.
+• In a bowl add sugar, saffron strands, water, and lemon juice and bring it to a nice boil on a medium flame for about 8 minutes, stirring it occasionally.

 • Now add the cardamom powder and mix well.